MonashCybersecurityLab/ShieldDB/Readme.md

 * For alpha=512, please download this link [data 512](https://drive.google.com/file/d/1MfUwpc0BANBy6hzd2JlHJ8Z7xYI7MAa5/view?usp=sharing)

+Above padding datasets need to be unzipped to a folder, named *data256* or *data512*, and placed in the same directory of the system.

 The streaming dataset can be download at this link [streaming data](https://drive.google.com/file/d/16Hu4Ew1ad8c_HiX2IkmFBb0I3T-kibX6/view?usp=sharing)
+This dataset needs to be unzipped to a folder, named *streaming*, and placed in the same directory of the system.

 Deployment instruction: